 For the easiest solution, use Lodge’s cast iron cooking spray, 100% canola oil and offered in a convenient spray bottle that delivers even lubrication.

 A note: Do not season your cast iron skillet in your RV.
 This process will suck up a lot of LP to fire up your RV’s oven, and then you’ll be left with an awesome seasoned cast iron skillet and no gas to cook anything in it.

 Once the oven is at 450F and your skillet has been well-oiled, place it upside down in the oven on the middle rack, shut the oven door, set the oven timer for a half hour.
 Start reading your book.

-After that half hour is up, take your skillet out (protect your hands), re-rub it with oil and put it back on the oven for another half hour.
+After that half hour is up, don your oven mitts and take your skillet out.
+Re-rub the cast iron with oil using a heat tolerant rag and put it back on the oven for another half hour.
 Continue reading your book.

 Repeat the previous step two or three more times.
 It’s a new skillet, so you’ll want to season it thoroughly.
 Keep reading your book; you have time.

 Don’t burn yourself!
-Take the skillet out of the oven using a good oven mitt or a pair of thick work gloves.
-Put it on the stove (if it’s gas) or on a cooling rack and let it breathe until it can be easily moved without the use of gloves.
+Take the skillet out of the oven using oven mitts or a pair of thick work gloves.
+Put it on cooling rack to cool (careful not to set it on unprotected countertops).
+Let the cast iron breathe until it can be easily moved without the use of gloves.

-Soap will break down the seasoning, literally stripping it off.
-If that happens you will need to season it more often.
-For the most part, providing you are cooking foodstuffs that have oil in them, such as a good steak, your skillet should remain seasoned for quite some time.
+- Too much soap will break down the seasoning, stripping it off.
+If that happens, you will need to season it more often.
+When you cook food with natural fats and oils, such as a good steak, your skillet should remain seasoned for quite some time.

 Do you have any questions, concerns or thoughts?
 If so, leave a comment below.